absmach/magistrala/tools/mqtt-bench/README.md

 A simple MQTT benchmarking tool for Magistrala platform.

-It connects Magistrala things as subscribers over a number of channels and uses other Magistrala things to publish messages and create MQTT load.
+It connects Magistrala clients as subscribers over a number of channels and uses other Magistrala clients to publish messages and create MQTT load.

-Magistrala things used must be pre-provisioned first, and Magistrala `provision` tool can be used for this purpose.
+Magistrala clients used must be pre-provisioned first, and Magistrala `provision` tool can be used for this purpose.

 ## Installation